 The prevalence of smartphones and tablets has made medical apps available and useful to nurses.
 Nurses have many things to consider day-to-day: schedules, patient needs, data management, and more.
-Having access to mobile apps can help nurses become more organized, which ultimately improves patient care quality.
+Having access to iOS and Android mobile apps can help nurses become more organized, which ultimately improves patient care quality.

 By virtue of their profession's nature, nurses must be proficient in various areas.
 Not only do they need to have an accurate understanding of the human body, multiple disease-types, and drug applications, but nurses must also be familiar with specific patient needs and hospital operations.

 Though they do not supplement a nurse’s professional preparation, technological advents like smartphone and tablet apps can make a nurse’s position easier by providing quick and easy access to data and information.
-Not only do such apps spare nurses tedious busy work, but they also increase the amount of time nurses can spend with patients and can help cut organizational expenditures due to extra on-the-clock hours.
+Not only do such apps spare nurses tedious busy work in clinical practice, but they also increase the amount of time nurses can spend with patients and can help cut organizational expenditures due to extra on-the-clock hours.

 How Mobile Technology Benefits Nurses

-A 2012 study indicated that 71% of nurses already use smartphone applications professionally.
+A 2014 study indicated that of the hospitals surveyed, 67% reported that nurses used cell phones to support clinical communications and workflow.
 There are countless nursing apps on the market that help nurses and other medical professionals do the following:

 Some apps can also be bundled into one-stop information solutions thus improving nurse efficiency.
 Nursing apps are available to clinical and research nurses as well as nursing students and recent graduates.